leadership educationWelcome to Leadership Commonwealth School

 What is a Commonwealth School?

-Commonwealth Schools often look like homeschooling co-ops, but they are a more refined private once-a-week school for home educating families that are volunteer based and focused completely on supporting families and great education.
-They are not-for-profit organizations.
+Commonwealth Schools often look like homeschooling co-ops, but they are a more refined once-a-week school for home educating families that are volunteer based and focused completely on supporting families and great education.
+They are not-for-profit organizations and are intended to supplement what families are doing for their home education.

 An Inclusive Community